firezone/firezone/docs/docs/deploy/reverse-proxies/traefik.md

 As of right now Firezone can't be run as a container in production, although this is a [planned feature](https://github.com/firezone/firezone/issues/260).
-So, these example configurations expects Firezone to be deployed in the same host as the proxy.
+So, these example configurations expects Firezone to be deployed on the same host as the proxy.

 In these configurations we assume `default['firezone']['phoenix']['port']` to be